The Travel Pack & The “Overhead Bin Debate”

 "This is an excellent 3-day bag for tropical or wet-wading trips.
 While it fits rods, lightweight clothes, and essentials, it doesn’t accommodate boots and waders together.
 United didn’t accept it as a carry-on, so I gate-checked it, and everything arrived safely.
 It’s a great bag when used for the right trips."

-Alex Elkin
+Alex Elkins

 " Now my go-to travel bag!"